6 Things to Know Before Buying New Church Chairs

 Chair Frame Style Image

-Steel-framed chairs are often good stacking chairs.
+Steel-framed chairs are good stacking chairs.
 Look for chairs that come with stack buttons to help protect the upholstery.

 Sustainability

-The best chairs will last a long time—20 years or more.
+The best church chairs will last a long time—25 years or more.
 You will also help the environment by finding chairs that can be recycled at the end of their lifetime.
 Bertolini chairs are all recyclable.
 Chairs made with recycled content (such as recycled steel, plastic, or aluminum) are also much more sustainable.

 Look for products that are GREENGUARD Certified to protect against off-gassing, which happens when materials like textiles or plastics leak harmful chemicals into the air and contribute to bad indoor air quality.
 The Bertolini Impressions Church Chair is 100% recyclable and GREENGUARD Certified.
-The steel frames are made with an average of 23% post-consumer recycled steel.
+The steel chair frames are made with an average of 23% post-consumer recycled steel.

 Foam & Comfort